 Metabolic syndrome is the name given to a group of health problems that puts you at higher risk of diseases of the heart and blood vessels, including heart attacks and stroke.
 It's very common, around one in four adults in the UK are thought to have the metabolic syndrome.

-The health problems that make up the metabolic syndrome are sometimes called risk factors.
+The health problems that make up the metabolic syndrome are sometimes called risk factors – because they put you at risk of heart disease.
 These risk factors are:

 - high blood pressure